 The project targets young women with high potential from the Southern Mediterranean countries in order to strengthen their leadership skills through an intensive training programme on issues of gender equality.

-The project aims to strengthen the capacities of 66 high-potential young women aged between 25 and 35 years old and from the Southern Mediterranean countries, by enhancing their professional and personal skills.
+The project aims to strengthen the capacities of high-potential young women aged between 25 and 35 years old and from the Southern Mediterranean countries, by enhancing their professional and personal skills.
 It also seeks to develop a Euro-Mediterranean network for the promotion of gender equality.
 For three successive years, 62 women aged 25 to 35 years old, coming from Algeria, Egypt, Jordan, Lebanon, Libya, Morocco, Palestine, Syria, Turkey or Tunisia, pursued a two-week intensive training programme on leadership and gender equality, with a two fold objective : to disseminate gender equality principles in the Mediterranean region and how to be part of a lively leading women network.
 The training programme adopts a comprehensive, multidisciplinary approach – including economics, law, philosophy, political science, sociology, history, psychology etc. – to gender issues.

-The WoMED project was labelled by the 43 member countries of the Union for the Mediterranean (UfM) on 24 May 2015 in Amman, and it contributes to the implementation of the UfM’s Ministerial Conference on Strengthening the Role of Women in Society (Paris – September 2013) and is part of the UfM Secretariat’s global strategy to promote concrete projects for women empowerment and gender equality in the Euro-Mediterranean region.
+The WoMED project was labelled by the 43 member countries of the Union for the Mediterranean (UfM) on 24 May 2015 in Amman, and it contributes to the implementation of the UfM Ministerial Declarations on Strengthening the Role of Women in Society and is part of the UfM Secretariat’s global strategy to promote concrete projects for women empowerment and gender equality in the Euro-Mediterranean region.

 Find more information about the project here: http://blogs.sciences-po.fr/womed/